hodgettsp/ces_data/paper.md

 LINK: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DUS88V
 ```

-Character string calls and index calls can be accessed through the secondary function `get_cescodes` discussed in the [*Supporting functions*](#Supporting-functions) section below.
+Character string calls and index calls can be accessed through the secondary function `get_cescodes()` discussed in the [*Supporting functions*](#Supporting-functions) section below.

-The `get_ces` function works such that it takes one variable, either a character string call or index call, which calls to a url on an associated Github repository.
-If the provided call matches a member of a built-in vector, the associated file is downloaded using the `download.file` function as a compressed .zip file and is stored temporarily in the package directory.
+The `get_ces()` function takes one argument, either a character string call or index call, which calls the URL of an associated GitHub repository.
+If the provided call matches a member of a built-in vector, the associated file is downloaded using the `download.file()` function as a compressed .zip file and is stored temporarily in the package directory.
 If the provided call does not have a match in the built-in vector, then the process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the console.
-Upon downloading the file, the folder is unzipped using the `unzip` function and read into R using either the `read_dta` or `read_sav` functions from the `haven` package.
-The data frame is then assigned using the `assign` function as a data object in the global environment.
-The downloaded file and temporary file directory are then removed from the computer using the `unlink` function.
+Upon downloading the file, the folder is unzipped using the `unzip` function and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` package **(ADD CITE)**.
+The data frame is then assigned using the `assign()` function as a data object in the global environment.
+The downloaded file and temporary file directory are then removed from the computer using the `unlink()` function.
 The citation for the survey dataset and original download location are printed in the console.

-Due to the structure of `get_ces` it is possible to load the same dataset twice.
+Due to the structure of `get_ces()` it is possible to load the same dataset twice.
 This allows the downloaded files to be removed from the computer, while also allowing a dataset to be reloaded incase an unmanipulated version is required.

-Dataset files are either of the type .dta or .sav, meaning the datasets are loaded into R as the type labelled.
-The `get_ces`function does not convert the values of the loaded tables to a factor type so as to not interfere with workflow.
-It is suggested that to do so, the `to_factor` function from the `labelled` package be used.
-Such as is presented below.
+Dataset files are either of the type '.dta' or '.sav', meaning the datasets are loaded into R as the type labelled.
+The `get_ces()` function does not convert the values of the loaded tables to a factor type so as to not interfere with workflow.
+It is suggested that to do so, the `to_factor()` function from the `labelled` package be used.
+An example is presented below.

 ```
 devtools::intall_github("hodgettsp/ces")